mdvillagra/poseidon-benchmarks/README.md

 # Results

-All the results presented here were run over an Intel Xeon CPU of 2.40GHz.
+All the results presented here were executed over an Intel Xeon CPU of 2.40GHz.

 * [Default values from corresponding repositories](https://mdvillagra.github.io/poseidon-benchmarks/Poseidon-Xeon/report/index.html).